some words about neon sign transformers...

 This scheme shows the WRONG way of connecting centertapped xfmrs.
 The centertaps will be on +/-HV against the grounded core (you MUST ground the core to the line-gnd!!!), therefore the isolation will burn out.

-__ __ ,--+--|__|-----+---------o +HV o----+--|__|---o o---+-----,( | | | l | )( v | | i | )(______________ | __ ----- n | )( | | ----- e | )( ^ | | | o------+--'( | __ | | | | | '--+-|__|---+ | | | | | | | +-----+----------+ | | __ | | | | | | | ,--+-|__|-- | -+ | ----- | | +--,( | | | --- | | )( v | | - ----- | )(___________ | _____| line ----- | )( | gnd | | )( ^ | | +-----'( | __ | | __ '--+--|__|--+-------------o -HV o---+--|__|---o If you get no output voltage, simply reverse one set of
+(primary and secondary coils) like shown here: __ __ ,--+--|__|-----+---------o +HV o----+--|__|---o o---+-----,( | | | l | )( v | | i | )(______________ | __ ----- n | )( | | ----- e | )( ^ | | | o------+--'( | __ | | | | | '--+-|__|---+ | | | | | | | +-----+----------+ | | __ | | | | | | | ,--+-|__|-- | -+ | ----- | | +--,( | | | --- | | )( v | | - ----- | )(___________ | _____| line ----- | )( | gnd | | )( ^ | | +-----'( | __ | | __ '--+--|__|--+-------------o -HV o---+--|__|---o If you get no output voltage, simply reverse one set of

 connections of one xfmr (to change the phase by 180°).